A step by step guide to knitting the anything but basic, Betty.

-Okay guys almost done!!!
-The last part is the neck.
 We knit the neck ‘in the round’.
-This means we use the circular needles and instead of knitting back and forth on a row.
+This means we use the circular needles and knit in a loop instead of knitting back and forth on a row.

-The neck is kitted with your contrast colour in 1x1 rib stitch - you’ll be pretty good at this now!
+The neck is knitted with your contrast colour in 1x1 rib stitch - you’ll be pretty good at this now!

 So first things first.
-We pick up 36 stitches in equal distance from around the neck hole.
-There are a few different ways to do this but we’ve included a video of our fav technique below.
+We pick up 36 stitches in equal distance from around the neck hole using our 10mm circular needles.
+See the video below to see how this is done.
 Once you’ve got all your stitches on your needles you join the loop together and start the rib stitch.
-It’s a good idea to loop a hair tie or spare piece of yarn over your needle when you start so you can keep track of each loop.
+It’s a good idea to loop a hair tie or spare piece of yarn over your needle as a stitch marker so you can keep track of each loop.